integrii/headlessChrome/README.md

 browser.ClickItemWithInnerHTML("span", "Google Search")

-// range over all the output that comes from the browser with the string reader package for l := range browser.session.Output {
+// range over all the output that comes from the browser with the string reader package for l := range browser.Session.Output {
   fmt.Println(l)
 }